jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/devsecops-best-practices/index.md

 With this example,
 you can see it's worth it to automate tools and processes.

-## Perform code dependencies auditing regularly
+## Perform code dependencies auditing continuously

 Developing with speed means
 you are not spending your time reinventing the wheel.